AlexanderBergkvist/R3-RaceNet/README.md

 # R3-RaceNet
-My Neural Network based AI, for autonomous driving.
+*My Neural Network based AI, for autonomous driving.

-# This ReadMe isn't finished
+---
 Hi, my name is Alexander.
 I study IT engineering at the University of Uppsala.
 As of now i have just concluded my freshman year at university, during the year i have been working on an artificial intelligence for autonomous driving.
 The project was first inspired by a youtube series published by developer Harrison Kinsley (also known as Sentdex).
 With my project i wanted to demonstrate the capabilities of neural networks and their ability to make succesful decisions in a semi-complex environment.
 So without further ado here's the project.

 Contents: